Development and pathologies of neuromuscular junctions

 - UMR 5534 CNRS-Université Lyon 1, France

-- Claire LEGAY, Deputy director, PU Paris Descartes, Direction and support team, Development and Pathologies of Neuromuscular Junctionsclaire.legay@-Code to remove to avoid SPAM-parisdescartes.fr, +33 1 42 86 20 68, room H444
+- Claire Legay, Deputy director, PU Paris Descartes, Development and Pathologies of Neuromuscular Junctions, Direction and support teamclaire.legay@-Code to remove to avoid SPAM-parisdescartes.fr, +33 1 42 86 20 68, room H444

 - Susie Barbeau, Doctoral student, Development and Pathologies of Neuromuscular Junctionssusie.barbeau@-Code to remove to avoid SPAM-parisdescartes.fr

 - Sorana Ciura, Postdoctoral researcher, Development and Pathologies of Neuromuscular Junctionssorana.ciura@-Code to remove to avoid SPAM-parisdescartes.fr, +33 1 42 86 40 95, room H441